The extremal point process of branching Brownian motion in $\mathbb{R}^d$: Introduction

 \section{Introduction}

-A (binary) branching Brownian motion (BBM) in dimension $d \geq 1$ is a continuous-time branching particle system in which every particle moves independently as Brownian motions in dimension $d$, and branches at rate $1$ into two daughter particles.
-For all $t \geq 0$ we write $\mathcal{N}_t$ for the set of particles alive at time $t$, and for $u \in \mathcal{N}_t$ we set $X_t^{(u)} \in \R^d$ to be the position at time $t$ of particle $u$.
-In this article we will describe the structure of the limit extremal point process, i.e. the particles that have travelled the furthest from the origin.
+A (binary) branching Brownian motion (BBM) in dimension $d \geq 1$ is a continuous-time branching particle system in which every particle moves independently as a Brownian motion in dimension $d$ and branches at rate $1$ into two daughter particles.
+For all $t \geq 0$ we write $\mathcal{N}_t$ for the set of particles alive at time $t$, and for $u \in \mathcal{N}_t$ we set $X_s^{(u)} \in \R^d$ to be the position at time $s \leq t$ of particle $u$ or its ancestor alive at that time.
+In this article, we will describe the structure of the limiting extremal point process, i.e. the particles that have travelled the furthest from the origin.
+For all $x \in \R^d$, we denote by $\P_x$ the law of the branching Brownian motion such that the initial particle starts from position $x$, with the convention $\P=\P_0$.

-The study of extremal particles in dimension $d=1$ traces its roots to the work of Fisher~\cite{Fisher37}, Kolmogorov, Petrovskii and Piskunov~\cite{KPP37} and McKean~\cite{McKean75}, and is by now well understood: indeed, using~\cite{KPP37}, McKean ~\cite{McKean75} showed that the {\it rightmost position} $M(t) = \max_{u \in \mathcal{N}_t} X_u(t)$, centred at the median of its law, converges in distribution.
-The seminal work of Bramson~\cite{Bramson83} identified the centring $m^{(1)}_t = \sqrt 2 t - \frac 3{2\sqrt 2} \log t + O(1)$, and introduced the method of truncated second moment through barriers.
+The study of extremal particles in dimension $d=1$ traces its roots to the work of Fisher~\cite{Fisher37}, Kolmogorov, Petrovskii and Piskunov~\cite{KPP37}, and McKean~\cite{McKean75}, and is by now well understood: indeed, using~\cite{KPP37}, McKean~\cite{McKean75} showed that the {\it rightmost position} $M(t) = \max_{u \in \mathcal{N}_t} X_u(t)$, centered at the median of its law, converges in distribution.
+The seminal work of Bramson~\cite{Bramson78,Bramson83} identified the centering $m^{(1)}_t = \sqrt 2 t - \frac 3{2\sqrt 2} \log t$, and introduced the method of truncated second moment through barriers.
 Lalley and Sellke~\cite{LS87} were then able to prove that

-where $C$ is a certain constant and $D_\infty$ is the limit of the so-called derivative martingale associated with the branching Brownian motion.
-Hence, the limiting law of $M(t) -m^{(1)}_t$ is the law of a Gumbel random variable with the random shift $ \log (CD_\infty)/\sqrt 2$, and in fact, it follows from \cite{LS87} that $M(t)$ has Gumbel fluctuations around $m^{(1)}_t- \log (CD_\infty)/\sqrt 2$ (see also~\cite{Aidekon13} for extensions to branching random walks).
+where $C$ is a positive constant and $D_\infty$ is an a.s. positive random variable, constructed as the almost sure limit of the so-called derivative martingale associated to the branching Brownian motion.
+Hence, the limiting law of the centered maximum $M(t) -m^{(1)}_t$ is the law of a Gumbel random variable with the random shift $ \log (CD_\infty)/\sqrt 2$, and in fact, it follows from \cite{LS87} that $M(t)$ has Gumbel fluctuations around $m^{(1)}_t- \log (CD_\infty)/\sqrt 2$ (see also~\cite{Aidekon13} for extensions to branching random walks).

 Finally, it was shown (independently and around the same time) by~\cite{ABBS12} and~\cite{ABK13} that the {\it extremal point process} converges in distribution